 During a migration, the command queue service will be stopped and any scheduled commands will not be sent out.
 Start your migration when you have ample time between commands.

-5. Shutdown Old Events2HVAC Windows Service
+5. Shutdown Old Events2HVAC Windows Services

 Before you start the installation on the new server, shut down the Events2HVAC system on the old server.
 This will prevent duplicate commands or conflicting BACnet device ID's coming from the two systems.
 Make sure there are no events scheduled during the switch so you won't be affecting any of your building's schedules.